griffinht/griffinht/README.md

 Also check out what I [use](https://notes.griffinht.com/uses) for coding.
 Here are my dotfiles [todo replace uses?]

-For the corporate version of my profile, [take a look at my LinkedIn](https://www.linkedin.com/in/griffinht/)

 <!--
 todo page view analytics!
 todo now page